Creo (Pro/Engineer) vs. SolidWorks – More Fuel in the Debate

 2. Ways Creo vs SolidWorks Handle Failures.

 Feature failures happen.
-References change or conditions become invalid when models are modified.
+When manipulating models, References change or conditions become invalid.
 That happens with all parametric modelers.
-How they handle it differs greatly.
+How they handle it, however, differs greatly.
 For the most part, Creo stops and you have to solve the issue (or suppress it).

 Winner of Failure Handling: SolidWorks.

-There is much more, but let’s suffice it to say Creo gives methods for re-assigning references that SolidWorks does not.
+There is much more to it, but let’s suffice it to say Creo gives methods for re-assigning references that SolidWorks does not.

 b.
 Creo shows you some idea of what the old references were even if they are now gone.
 SolidWorks leaves you guessing.

-c.
-This is exponentially more important as models get bigger.
-When there are hundreds of features, changing something early in the design can cause big trouble downstream.
-In SW, it can take all day to fix things, where in Creo, you might only reroute a hand full of features.
+d.
+Graceful handling of changes is exponentially more important as models get bigger.
+When there are hundreds of features, changing something early in the design can cause a lot of big trouble downstream.
+In SolidWorks, it can take all day to fix things, where in Creo, you might only reroute a hand full of features.

 To illustrate, sometimes in SolidWorks you must manually fix related features one at a time.
-On one occasion I spent nearly 4 hours fixing more than 200 failed features — mostly I only had to edit, then close, so SolidWorks would realize it already knew what to do.
+On one occasion I spent nearly 4 hours fixing more than 200 failed features — mostly I only had to Edit, then Close, so SolidWorks would realize it already knew what to do.
 Manually for each feature!
-Fail!
+There is no reason for this.
+SolidWorks MAJOR Fail!

 Winner of Retroactive Changes: Creo – by a landslide.

-Pro/E has been criticized for not being as flexible in this, but I’d much rather have a more rigid paradigm than spaghetti.
+Pro/E has been criticized for not being as flexible in this area.
+However, I’d much rather have a more rigid paradigm than spaghetti.
+As a designer in both systems, I can’t over emphasize the importance of this when comparing Creo vs SolidWorks.

 Winner for References: Creo.